 Feedback from students indicates the program helps develop leadership and problem solving skills and increases their knowledge base for potential careers in agriculture, food science, health and wellness, social services, environmental studies and other areas.
 The program’s development and pilot effort were funded, in part, by a grant from the Wallace Global Fund.

-The Wallace Centers of Iowa will offer one session during summer 2013: June 16-21.
-Cost for each participant is $500, which includes all meals, snacks, field trips, materials, a t-shirt and other supplies.
+The Wallace Centers of Iowa will offer one session during summer 2015: July 12-17.
+Cost for each participant is $400, which includes all meals, snacks, field trips, materials, a t-shirt and other supplies.
 Scholarships are available.
-Double-occupancy lodging is available for an additional fee.
-The program will be headquartered at the Wallace House in Des Moines at 756 16th Street.
+If needed, several lodging options are available for an additional fee.

 • Team building